-Uitenhage Industry, Volkswagen, Manufacturing, factory, other manufacturing industries such as Goodyear, Assembly plants other industrialised areas.
+Uitenhage Industry, manufacturing industries and Assembly plants

 are only trying to bring you information regarding the